 Legislation would authorize a federal study to understand and help remove systemic barriers to employment for newcomers to America

-Washington, D.C.— Upwardly Global is applauding the inclusion of the “Improving Opportunities for New Americans Act of ” as an amendment to the National Defense Authorization Act (NDAA) that passed in the U.S. House of Representatives this week.
-The legislation would provide much-needed changes in the approach of workforce development particularly for immigrants and refugees with international credentials by eliminating barriers to their employment.
+Washington, D.C.— Upwardly Global is applauding the introduction of the Bridging the Gap for New Americans Act in the U.S. Senate, following its passage through the House of Representatives in September with bipartisan support.
+The legislation would provide much-needed changes to the approach of workforce development, particularly for immigrants and refugees with international credentials, by eliminating barriers to their employment.

 Upwardly Global is a national nonprofit whose mission is to eliminate employment barriers for immigrant and refugee professionals, and advance the inclusion of their skills into the U.S. economy.